johnverbiest/Blog/_posts/2019-06-16-maintainable-unit-testing.md

 3. Is it necessary that the value of "withThat" is "3" specifically?
 4. Will the test fail if I change any of the previous values?

-To address this issue, I made some ground rules for myself:
+To address these issues, I made some ground rules for myself:
 1. Tests should be as short as possible
 2. If the value of some variable is not important, it should be clear.
 3. If the value of a variable is important, set it in the "arrange" phase.